Degree Fields

 Biologists should be able to work independently or as part of a team and be able to communicate clearly and concisely, both orally and in writing.
 Those in private industry, especially those who aspire to management or administrative positions, should possess strong business and communication skills and be familiar with regulatory issues and marketing and management techniques.
 (Sometimes this involves coursework, but may also be on-the-job training.)
 Those doing field research in remote areas must have physical stamina.
 Biologists also must have patience and self-discipline to conduct long and detailed research projects.

 According to Petersons.com, degrees in the broad field of Biology may include any of the following specialties.
-There are over 1687 universities within the United States offering BS degrees in these fields.

 • anatomy